 All the Rest

-There are so many tax deductions related to being self employed – they just couldn’t all fit into one single article.
+There are so many tax deductions related to being self-employed – they just couldn’t all fit into one single article.
 Don’t worry about knowing all of these tax deductions.
-TurboTax will ask simple questions about you and your business and give you the business deductions you deserve based on your answers.
-You can use QuickBooks Self-Employed year-round to track income and expenses, estimate taxes, and get ready for tax-time.
+TurboTax Self-Employed will ask simple questions about you and your business and give you the business deductions you deserve based on your answers.
+TurboTax Self-Employed uncovers industry-specific deductions.
+Some you may not even be aware of.
+If you have questions, you can connect live via one-way video to a TurboTax Live Self-Employed tax expert to get your questions answered.
+TurboTax Live Self-Employed tax experts are available in English and Spanish, year-round and can review, sign, and file your return or you can fully hand over your taxes from the comfort of your home.
+You can use QuickBooks Self-Employed year-round to track income, and expenses and mileage, and estimate taxes.
+The information can then easily transfer to your TurboTax Self-Employed tax return so you are ready for tax time.